meariba123/ADRs/week3.md

 **Status:** Accepted

 **Context:**
-The CMS must support multiple user dashboards (Consumer, Agent, Manager, Admin) with easy navigation.
-Options included a single-page dynamic UI (React) or multi-page HTML templates.
+The CMS must include several dashboards (for Consumers, Agents, Managers, and Admins) that are easy to navigate.
+The options considered were building a single-page app with React or using Flask-rendered HTML templates.

 **Decision:**
-I selected a multi-page layout using HTML/CSS/JavaScript templates rendered through Flask routes.
-Each role has a separate dashboard wireframe showing their key functions (e.g., Report Problem for Consumers, Assign Support Person for Agents).
+A multi-page layout using HTML, CSS, and JavaScript templates rendered through Flask was selected.
+Each user role has its own dashboard wireframe showing key actions, for example, “Report Problem” for Consumers and “Assign Support Person” for Agents.

-**Consequences:**
+**Pros:**
-  - Easier to design and present wireframes per role
+- Easier to design and test wireframes specific to each role.
-  - Works well with Flask template engine (Jinja2)
+- Integrates smoothly with Flask’s Jinja2 template engine.
-  - Less dynamic than React-based SPA
+- Less dynamic than a React single-page application.
-  - Faster to implement and test for coursework scope
+- Quicker to implement and suitable for the project’s timeframe.